 Crosby edges McDavid in mid-season award picks; Dubnyk, Doughty and Matthews also reign

-And while McDavid has indeed given Sidney Crosby a run for his money as the best player in hockey, the Penguins captain still reigns supreme at the midway point of the 2016-17 season.
-Here are our mid-season picks for the top NHL awards, beginning with an MVP race that comes down to McDavid versus Crosby.
+Pittsburgh Penguins' Sidney Crosby gets off a pass in front of Edmonton Oilers' Connor McDavid during the second period of an NHL hockey game in Pittsburgh, Tuesday, Nov.
+8, 2016.
+While McDavid has indeed given Crosby a run for his money as the best player in hockey, the Penguins captain still reigns supreme at the midway point of the 2016-17 season.

 Add your comments below